Electronics are expensive. Protect yours with whole house surge protection.

 Frequently Asked Questions (FAQs)

-A whole house surge protector shields all of your house appliances in from any unexpected voltage spike, and it does this by restricting excess electrical current, diverging it and sending it to ground.
+A whole house surge protector shields all of your house appliances from any unexpected voltage spikes.
+It does this by restricting excess electrical current, diverging it and sending it to ground.

-Without whole house surge protection any power surge can cause your electronics to completely fry, damage or even if they somehow still work, the exposure to repeated surges can lower their lifetime performance.
+Without whole house surge protection, any power surge can cause your electronics to be damaged or completely fried.
+Even if they still somehow work, the device’s exposure to repeated surges can lower their lifetime performance.

 Why should I install a whole house surge protector?

 Whole house surge protection, in addition to high-quality power strips recommended by electricians, are your best defense against unwanted power surges.
 This line of defense can protect your entire house and all of your electronics, including those that are not plugged to a wall (such as your central AC).

 When a MADE ELECTRIC electrician is called to your home, they will install a whole house protection device to your home’s electrical panel box.
 These devices stop large surges from external sources, such as lightning, and diverge it to the ground, saving you thousands of dollars in house fire damage.